 |49 μg/g or less||50–120 μg/g||121 μg/g or greater|

-The calprotectin stool test is a noninvasive test that helps distinguish between IBD and IBS.
-It may also signal the presence or absence of infection, or colorectal cancer.
+The calprotectin stool test is a noninvasive test that helps distinguish between IBD, including ulcerative colitis and Crohn’s disease, and IBS.
+It may also signal the presence or absence of an infection or colorectal cancer.